-Quick Summary: Roofstock is an online marketplace for investing in single-family rental properties.
-They provide research, analysis and evaluation of their listed properties to make it easier for people to invest in rental properties across the U.S.
+Bottom Line: Roofstock is an online marketplace for those looking to invest in single-family rental properties.
+Roofstock provides research, analysis, and evaluation of their listed properties to make it easier for people to invest in rental properties across the U.S.

 How Does Roofstock Work?

 When you want to buy single-family rental properties on Roofstock, you will follow a four-step process:

 - Search: First, you browse the available properties, using the custom filters to find houses according to your parameters like price, returns, location, and more.